opencog/learn/learn-lang-diary/Reading-List.md

      Entropy is high for random things, and low for simple things.
      The interesting things are in the middle, but we have no formal description for this, beyond got intuition.
-This log article provides some intuition, and talks about the problem, withou really offering a solution.
+This blog article provides some intuition, and talks about the problem, without really offering a solution.

      Interesting point here is "complexity" might be "sophistication",